Author: Greg Gimlick

 If you are using LiPo batteries, which have become the standard in electric flight:

-• 3S, 4S, etc: Battery packs are made up of a number of cells in series and this number represents that.
-If the pack is listed as a 3S pack, then it has three individual cells connected in series within the pack, each with a nominal voltage of 3.7 volts.
-The pack’s total will then be listed as an 11.1-volt pack.
-A 4S pack would be 14.8 volts, etc. (four cells x 3.7 volts=14.8).
+• 3S, 4S, etc.: Battery packs are made up of a number of cells in series.
+A 3S pack has three cells in series, each with a nominal voltage of 3.7 volts, giving a total nominal voltage of 11.1 volts.
+A 4S pack is 14.8 volts (4 × 3.7 V = 14.8 V).

-• Pack capacity: This is the capacity in either milliampere-hours (mAh) or amp hours (Ah) of the pack.
-A typical 3S pack might be listed as either 2,200 mAh or 2.2 Ah.
-A large pack with more capacity might be shown as 3S 5,000 mAh.
+• Pack capacity: The capacity is given in milliampere-hours (mAh) or ampere-hours (Ah).
+A typical 3S pack might be listed as 2,200 mAh or 2.2 Ah.
+Large packs might be 5,000 mAh, etc.

 I Thought It Was Simple!

 It is!
 Electric power can be as complicated as you want to make it, and some pilots like to get into the details.
 But it can also be simple.
 You’ll see and hear the terms listed often and it’s important to have a basic understanding of them, but a degree in electrical engineering is unnecessary.
-You will appreciate knowing them if you call for technical support and the manufacturers begin asking questions.
+You will appreciate knowing the terms if you call for technical support and the manufacturers begin asking questions.

 Figuring It Out Yourself